nexxes/php-tokenmatcher/README.md

 	), 3, '>=', [ Token::NEWLINE, Token::WHITESPACE ]
 );
 ```
-According to the compliance test of [commonmark] this even works!
+According to the compliance test of [CommonMark](http://commonmark.org "CommonMark") this even works!

 The two Matchers `Optional` and `Either` have not been mentioned before.
 `Optional` is quite obvious: it matches the contained matcher if it can or not.
 But it will always succeed.